hamler-lang/docs/guides/09_DataTypesMapping.md

 The syntax of **Maps** in Hamler is the same as Erlang.
 The differences are listed below:

-- The keys of a Map should have the same type in Hamler;
+- The keys of a Map must have the same type in Hamler;
-- The values of a Map should have the same type in Hamler;
+- The values of a Map must have the same type in Hamler;
 - The syntax `#{k := v}` is only used for map pattern matching.

 **Maps** in Hamler: